infoatgodreams/GoDreams-Repository/Volume 3/Care Standards/Associated sector innovations/Untitled.md

 - It is a signal that something is wrong inside the body or particular part having aches
 - Ache is a mild pain and we know of body ache, headache, backache etc.
-- We can group pains and aches related to head, skin, muscles, bones, and joints, limbs etc as &#39;body pains&#39;.
+- We can group pains and aches related to head, skin, muscles, bones, and joints, limbs and body pain.
 Generally these are easy to treat
 - The pains related to inside organs of chest, and abdomens are internal pains
 - We need to find out the illness and treat it whenever possible.
 Many drugs are available for pain relief
 - Headache, backache, body aches are often relieved with simple Paracetomol tablet.